-NOTE: All fitness for duty exams must be processed as described below and approved by the Director of Human Resources.
+NOTE: All fitness for duty exams must be processed as described below and approved by the Chief People Officer.

 - b.
 Procedure - i.
-The first step in the process is for the requesting department to send a memorandum to the Director of Human Resources requesting a fitness for duty exam (see Section c. below for required content of the memorandum). - ii.
-The Director of Human Resources will review and consider the request. - iii.
+The first step in the process is for the requesting department to send a memorandum to the Chief People Officer requesting a fitness for duty exam (see Section c. below for required content of the memorandum). - ii.
+The Chief People Officer will review and consider the request. - iii.
 If approved, Human Resources will schedule the appointment and notify the department director or designee. - iv.
 The requesting department will notify the employee in writing and will provide the applicable Authorization for Release of Medical Information form to the employee. - v.
 The medical and/or mental health professional will provide a written report to the Human Resources Department, indicating whether the employee is fit for duty or not. - vi.
 The report summary will be shared with the requesting department director, and - vii.
 The requesting department will be billed for the cost of the examination. - c.
 The Request

-The memorandum from the requesting department to the Director of Human Resources should include:
+The memorandum from the requesting department to the Chief People Officer should include: